wangziqi2013/wangziqi2013.github.io/_posts/2018-04-07-Concurrent-Certifications-by-Intervals-of-ts-in-distributed-dbms.markdown

   Finish
 {% endhighlight %}

 In the above schedule, transaction 1 is serialized after transaction 2.
-It is not legal under timestamp-based and set-intersection based OCC, however, as the write timestamp (wt) of data item A and B is larger than the bt of transaction 1, resulting in failed validation.
+It is illegal under timestamp-based and set-intersection based OCC, however, as the write timestamp (wt) of data item A and B is larger than the bt of transaction 1, resulting in failed validation.